apache/apisix-website/blog/en/blog/2022/01/04/authing.md

 keywords:
 - Apache APISIX
 - Authing
-- OpenID
+- OpenID Connect
 - Authentication
-- Ecosystem
+- API Gateway
-description: This article describes the detailed steps for interfacing Apache APISIX and Authing.
+description: This article shows the details of centralized authentication and how to use Authing in Apache APISIX.
-tags: [Technology,Authentication]
+tags: [Authentication]
 ---

-> This article describes the detailed steps for interfacing Apache APISIX and Authing.
+> This article shows the details of centralized authentication and how to use Authing in Apache APISIX.

 <!--truncate-->